lmfit/lmfit-py/doc/builtin_models.rst

 Linear and Polynomial Models
 ------------------------------------

-Thes models correspond to polynomials of some degree.
+These models correspond to polynomials of some degree.
 Of course, lmfit is a very inefficient way to do linear regression (see :func:`numpy.polyfit` or :func:`scipy.stats.linregress`), but these models may be useful as one of many components of composite model.